Boss key: In PC games

 Another early example of the boss key is in the IBM PC version of Asylum, which clears the screen when F9 is pressed.
 Certain games have taken the idea of the boss key and used it to comic effect.
 Infocom's adult-themed Leather Goddesses of Phobos (only the IBM PC version) had a boss key which would hide the game and show a screen designed to look like a Cornerstone database view.
 Upon closer inspection, however, the screen was not exactly boss safe, being populated with order info on rather ridiculous adult items, including an "inflatable milkman".
 Sierra On-Line's comedy/sci-fi adventure game Space Quest III had a so-called boss key available from the game's pulldown menu.
-However, when the user selected it, the screen would cut to black and inform the user that their boss wouldn't be happy if they knew how long the user had been playing the game.
-It then displayed the total elapsed game time.
+However, when the user selected it, the game would call out the user on trying to avoid attention, display how long the user had been playing the game, and state "being the good company men that we are, we can't help you cheat like that."
 The first few games in Sierra's Leisure Suit Larry series included a boss key in the pulldown menus (shortcut usually Ctrl+B).
-However, when this is used, it results in an instantaneous game over with the first game saying "Sorry, but you'll have to restore your game; when you panic, I forget everything!".
+However, when this is used, it results in an instantaneous game over, with the first game saying "Sorry, but you'll have to restore your game; when you panic, I forget everything!".
+Game creator Al Lowe explained this as being done for speed reasons, since saving the player’s position would take additional time.
 The boss key for the computer submarine game GATO was the Esc key, which, when pressed, brought up a Lotus 1-2-3 type spreadsheet screen.

 Microsoft's implementation

-In 1993 Microsoft introduced a five-pack collection of games whose boss button was the ESC key, positioned in the upper left corner of the keyboard, as contrasted to the use of two keys, the CTRL key plus the letter "B" (for "boss").
+In 1993, Microsoft introduced a five-pack collection of games whose boss button was the ESC key, positioned in the upper left corner of the keyboard.
+This is in contrast to the use of two keys, the CTRL key plus the letter "B" (for "boss").
 Moreover, to demonstrate the power of Windows, it could fill the entire screen or just a portion thereof.

 In popular culture

+The official website for the Car Talk radio show had a boss button at the bottom of the page from April 1997 to March 2017.

 The boss button has appeared on every NCAA tournament since the 2005 NCAA men's basketball tournament website for March Madness, which allowed viewers to watch every game.

 Alternatives

 On modern operating systems, applications may be minimized or switched to the background with a keyboard shortcut.
 Under desktop environments with multiple workspaces, one possibility is to maintain one "boss" workspace and to switch to it when the boss is coming.
 A 2014 newspaper article titled "How to watch the Olympics at work without getting caught" described a Mozilla Firefox feature that provides a keyboard shortcut named PanicButton.

-A physical privacy option introduced by 3M as a glare-filter also has the side benefit of blocking casual passersby from seeing any content until "directly in front of the screen."